Skip to main content

 • To save time, you may forward your token directly to the pharmacy to have it ready for collection or delivered to your home (if this service is available).

-• If you are unable to go into the pharmacy, you can forward your token to a friend/family member/carer to collect your medicine on your behalf.
+• If you are unable to go into the pharmacy, you can forward your token to a family member, carer or friend to collect your medicine on your behalf.

 Obtaining and storing repeat prescriptions